 beginning 642 AD — Islamization

-Recent excavations have shown that the prehistorical cultures of the Sudan are much older than those of Egypt; high-quality pottery was being made in the Sudan several centuries before Egyptian ceramic production began.
+Recent excavations have shown that the prehistorical cultures of the Sudan are much older than those of Egypt; high-quality pottery was being made in the Sudan several millennia before Egyptian ceramic production began.
 However, until recently, examples of this high-quality ware, used as funerary offerings, were not well-known among scholars.
 In the area of pottery, Nubia would remain superior to Egypt throughout its ancient history.

 At the beginning, we have the Khartoum Neolithic culture, often named after its main site Shaheynab, south of the Sixth Cataract.
 Finds reach back to the 6th millennium BC.
 Other important sites are Early Neolithic Kadero (5th millennium BC) at the northern edge of the city of Khartoum, joined in the first half of the 4th millennium BC by el-Kadada in the area around Shendi, about 180 km down the Nile.
 In parallel, research has concentrated in the past few years on Kadruka below the Third Cataract.
-In 2006, in the area just around Kerma, potsherds were found that dated to the Late Palaeolithic Period – the 10th to 9th millennium BC.
+In 2006, in the area just around Kerma, potsherds were found at el-Barga that have been dated to the Late Palaeolithic Period – the 10th to 9th millennium BC.

 Most finds come from tombs in extensive necropolises.
 The way the tombs are arranged often gives insight into the social structure of these Neolithic cultures.
 For the first time, tombs are round – this would remain a characteristic element of Nubian funerary culture for the next two thousand years.
 Pottery, weapons and tools have all survived, as have early examples of sculpture, already quite advanced.
 The figures are all female with exaggerated secondary sexual features.
 A corpus of recently-discovered idols, now in the National Museum of Khartoum, is the largest find of statuettes to date.